dxw/airtext-jcd-display/README.md

 - `highPollutionTomorrow`
 - `moderatePollutionTomorrow`

-Append `?dummy=normal&info=template` to the URL to test the different info templates.
+Append `?dummy=normal&info=[template]` to the URL to test the different info templates.
 The following templates are available:

 - `subscription-actionable`
 - `subscription-reflexive`